ssbc/handbook.scuttlebutt.nz/faq/applications/patchwork-and-patchbay.md

 ---
 **Sources**
-* The answer is compiled from multiple posts from [this thread.](https://viewer.scuttlebot.io/%25m8%2B25i3i5LCRioA%2FCAqARVb0HNA6TTdvi4B0CxBd8eo%3D.sha256)  Shoutout to @ralphtheninja for the awesome answer.
+* The answer is compiled from multiple posts from this thread:

+- %25m8%2B25i3i5LCRioA%2FCAqARVb0HNA6TTdvi4B0CxBd8eo%3D.sha256  Shoutout to @ralphtheninja for the awesome answer.